andrew-juang/andrew-juang.github.io/_pages/about.md

     <p>New York, NY</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Andrew and I am pursuing a BA in Computer Science at Boston University.
 I am currently interested in software engineering, data science, trading, and entrepreneurship.
 I love helping others and am driven to create social impact with Computer Science.
+Feel free to reach out to me about anything!